 Is the vaccine safe for my child?

-The approved Pfizer vaccine is currently authorized for use in people aged 16 years and older.
-The approved Moderna vaccine is authorized for use in people age 18 and older.
-The current vaccines were not tested and are not indicated for children.
-Trials in children are now beginning.
-Pfizer has begun testing in children 12 and older, and Moderna recently announced plans to test its vaccine in 3,000 teens.
+The Pfizer vaccine is currently authorized for use in people aged 12 years and older.
+Both Moderna and Jansen (Johnson and Johnson) are authorized for use in people age 18 and older.
+The Pfizer vaccines has been recently approved for children 12 to 15.
+Trials in children are ongoing.
 Hopefully, by the end of 2021, we will have a vaccine available for children.

 After I’m vaccinated, can I still catch the virus?